 Darters are small fishes (1-5" in length) that belong to the perch family with yellow perch and walleye.
-Although much smaller, all darters share similar characteristics to their gamefish cousins with the most important being their two equal-sized dorsal fins which have a separation between them.
+Although much smaller, darters share similar characteristics to their gamefish cousins, such as having two separate dorsal (top) fins that are approximately equal in length.
 Anyone collecting live baitfish is advised to inspect their catch for darters.
 Generally, darters will stay on the bottom of the bait bucket and do not swim freely in the water column.
 Any fishes displaying this bucket behavior and possessing two dorsal fins should be either returned at once into the waters where they were collected or destroyed immediately.
-Darter colorations can range from brightly colored to drab brown and can vary between males and females.
+Darter colorations can range from brightly colored to drab brown.
+See examples of regional darter species here: (efish.fishwild.vt.edu/families/percidae.html).
+When in doubt, throw it out!

-- 2. Zero possession limit of all fish species other than game fish, and no fish (including dead or packaged minnows) may be used as bait in the following waters: - A. East and West Forks of the Greenbrier River including all tributaries. - B. Gauley River upstream of the Route 55/20 bridge (i.e., Curtin, W.Va.) including the Cherry, Williams, Cranberry, and upper Gauley rivers and all respective tributaries. - C. Camp Creek (Mercer County) and all tributaries. - D. Manns Creek including Glade Creek in Babcock State Park and all tributaries.
+- 2. Zero possession limit for all non-game fishes (including their collection for any use); and no fish, including dead/packaged minnows, may be used as bait in the following waters: - A. East and West Forks of the Greenbrier River including all tributaries. - B. Gauley River upstream of the Route 55/20 bridge (i.e., Curtin, W.Va.) including the Cherry, Williams, Cranberry, and upper Gauley rivers and all respective tributaries. - C. Camp Creek (Mercer County) and all tributaries. - D. Manns Creek including Glade Creek in Babcock State Park and all tributaries.

-NOTE: These areas are delineated on the maps to the below.
+NOTE: These areas are delineated on the maps above.